Fiserv/Commerce-Hub/docs/Resources/Guides/Global-Currency/Multi-Currency.md

 Commerce Hub currently supports authorizations for presentment in more than 134 card brand [supported currencies](?path=docs/Resources/Master-Data/Currency-Code.md) for MCP transactions.
 For MCP authorized transactions, Commerce Hub will settle the authorized transactions in USD currency only.

 Commerce Hub currently only supports MCP on the Nashville front-end processor.
-Nashville currently only support a max of 12 digits including precision _(decimal)_ based on the currency; 12 digits + 0 precision, 10 digits + 2 precision, or 9 + 3 precision.
+Nashville currently only supports a max of 12 digits including precision _(decimal places)_ based on the currency; e.g 12 digits + 0 precision, 10 digits + 2 precisions, or 9 + 3 precisions.

 ---